learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 You already familiar with `kube-proxy` generating iptables rules to route incoming traffic to the right pod.
 In the scenario above, `kube-proxy` sets up iptables rules to do random load balancing between the ten pods.

-When you request for the node on port 30000, the IP address is resolved to the IP address of the service 100.69.211.31, and then iptables rules on your localhost (generated by `kube-proxy`) redirect it to one of the ten IP addresses of the pods at random.
+When you make a request using the node's port on 30000, the IP address is resolved to the IP address of the service 100.69.211.31, and then iptables rules on the node (generated by `kube-proxy`) redirect it to one of the ten IP addresses of the pods at random.

 So how does `kube-proxy` know when a new IP address was added, removed or just dropped like in your case?